Fluffy-Neko/STDISCM-Problem-Set-4/README.md

 When a node is down, on the features supported by that node should stop working, but the rest of the application should still work.

 #### Bonus
-> Implementation of redundant database / persistence layer.
+> Implementation of redundant database / persistence layer

 > Implementation of more features on its own node.

 ---